tarquin-the-brave/not-a-v-word-cookbook/src/fantastic-ingredients.md

 ## Frozen Ginger

+I never get through a whole ginger root before it starts to go mouldy.
+Once the root has stopped being nice and fresh: cut it into cubes and freeze it.

 ## Soy Sauce on Pizza

 Wat?
 I shit you not.
 This takes pizza into the next dimension.
 Don't believe